-The American Legion’s annual Holiday Blood Donor Drive is currently underway and lasts through Dec.
+The American Legion’s annual Holiday Blood Donor Drive kicks off Nov.
+23 and lasts through Dec.
 31. During this time, American Legion Family members are encouraged to give blood and host blood drives as part of the American Legion Blood Donor Program – an organizational effort that has existed since 1946 to help a lifesaving cause.
 Learn more at legion.org/security/blood.

 The American Legion Blood Donor Program recognizes departments in two areas for blood donation efforts: post participation and individual Legionnaire participation.
 Post participation awards are given to departments with the highest number of participating posts.
 Individual participation awards are given to departments with the highest percentage of individuals giving blood to the program.